310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p2.md

 that was why we were to become Friends.
 {% endbubble %}

 {% bubble Chiaki past %}
 Hehe.
 Then your dream came true.
 {% endbubble %}

 {% bubble Kanata pastcurious %}
 i wonder… i’m not sure—was that really my Dream?

 but in reality, someone started calling us the Five Eccentrics… and it is Thanks to that that i made Friends.

-which means someone Granted it for me, so it’s not a Dream, yes?
+which means someone Granted it for me, so it is not a Dream, yes?
 {% endbubble %}

 {% bubble Chiaki past %}
 No, no. As long as it wasn’t completely given to you in its entirety from someone else, then you can still call it a dream.

 After all, you worked hard to become their friend, right?
 {% endbubble %}

 {% bubble Kanata pastsmile %}
 yes… especially shu — he was unwilling to become my Friend.